Gamepad Xbox Elite Series 2 Core

 Circle Error

-For the Xbox Elite Series 2 Core, the Circle Error is 6.9% for the left stick and 7% for the right stick.
-These are great results!
-Most high-quality gamepads aim for a Circle Error below 8%, so you’re unlikely to notice any issues, even in games requiring precise diagonal movements, like racing or fighting games.
+For the Xbox Elite Series 2 Core, the Circle Error is 6.9% for the left stick and 7.0% for the right stick.
+This is a good result, providing smooth diagonal movement similar to premium controllers.

 Stick Centering